playcanvas/blog/_posts/2021-03-25-build-facebook-playable-ads-with-playcanvas.markdown

 - [User Manual documentation for creating a Facebook Playable Ad](https://developer.playcanvas.com/en/user-manual/publishing/playable-ads/fb-playable-ads/)
 - [GitHub repo for the publishing tool](https://github.com/playcanvas/playcanvas-rest-api-tools#converting-a-project-into-a-single-html-file)

-P.S We are considering doing a follow up technical post on how the tool works under the hood.
-Let us know in the comments below if that is something you would be interested in. 👇
+P.S.
+We are considering doing a follow up technical post on how the tool works under the hood.
+Let us know on the [forum](https://forum.playcanvas.com/) if that is something you would be interested in.